Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Digital rectal examination — where your doctor puts on gloves and places a lubricated finger inside your back passage (bottom) to gently feel for any abnormalities.
 This is likely to be uncomfortable but will probably not be painful.

 - Proctoscopy — where your doctor examines the inside of your rectum (bottom) using a proctoscope (a hollow tube with a tiny light at the end).
 They will use this to look for any swelling or other signs.
-Again, this may be uncomfortable but will probably not be painful.
+This may be uncomfortable but will probably not be painful.

 There is no need to feel embarrassed about these tests.
-Haemorrhoids are a common problem and your doctor is used to diagnosing and treating them.
+Haemorrhoids are common and your doctor is used to diagnosing and treating them.

 In some cases, your doctor may refer you to a surgeon who can assess your haemorrhoids and recommend a treatment.